Jerz > Writing > Creative > Poetry

 Just as a picture is said to be worth a thousand words, a few good lines of verse can pack as much emotional content as a whole paragraph of ordinary prose.

-My point is not to say that short poems are better than long poems; rather, because some people assume that poetry is “easy” to write, and that short poems must therefore very easy, I want to call attention to the work that goes into crafting these exquisite little vessels of thought.
+My point is not to say that short poems are better than long poems; however, because the general public often assumes that poetry is “easy” to write, so short poems must be very easy to write.

 Upon the Death of Sir Albert Morton’s Wife